krishna277/AndroidWeatherAppKotlin/README.md

 * If can't get data from network, the data will be loaded from SQLite local database in the device.
 * If failure to get data from both network and database, an error message box will be displayed with retry option.

 Testing:
 * Few JUNIT tests are provided to showcase unit testing for Android Testing and module testing.

+Improvements that can be done:
+* Support search for different cities:
+- Option1: Download city list data from http://bulk.openweathermap.org/sample/city.list.json.gz
+and store in SQLite database.
+Use SQL query to find the right city id to use with OpenWeatherMap API.

+- Option2: Setup search server as described in https://gitlab.com/mvysny/owm-city-finder

+* Use advanced features like Retrofit , Rx , Room to improve responsiveness.
+Currently, just used basic apis.

+* Add more test cases for good coverage.